Adahlete/SimLeague-manifest/privacy.md

 # Privacy Policy

 SimLeague respects your privacy.
-We do not collect, store, or share your personal data without your consent.
+We do not collect, store, or share your personal data without your explicit consent.

-Any wallet or blockchain interactions are done securely through TON Connect and your wallet provider.
-We do not access your private keys or personal information.
+All wallet and blockchain interactions are conducted securely via TON Connect and your selected wallet provider.
+SimLeague never accesses your private keys or personal information.

-For more info, contact: support@simleague.ai
+For any inquiries, contact us at: **support@simleague.ai**